vvmc/vvmc.github.io/pages/mydoc/mydoc_set_up_commission_meetings.md

     Configure vote statuses to track votes for commission meeting agenda items.

-    Security: *Commission Meeting: Set Up* domain in the Staffing functional area.
 1. (Optional) Access the **Create Commission Meeting Template** task.

     Create templates for commission meeting details and agenda items that you can use as a starting point when creating commission meetings.

-    Security: *Commission Meeting: Manage* domain in the Organizations and Roles functional area.

 ### Result
 Commission role holders can access commission reports and these tasks: